wp-plugins/role-scoper/readme.txt

 = 1.3.28-dev =
 * BugFix : Term-specific management roles did not grant editing access
 * Change : Term-specific management role also grants ability to create child terms
+* BugFix : In wp-admin, Page menu not visible while editing a post if page editing access is not site-wide

 = 1.3.27 - 19 Jan 2011 =